thorn-lab/coronavirus_structural_task_force/pdb/3c_like_proteinase/SARS-CoV-2/5reb/README.md

 ## Comments On The Structure
 `Tristan Croll`
-igand in PDB 5REB is established well enough in the density to be believable, and the conformation looks right.
+The ligand in PDB 5REB is established well enough in the density to be believable, and the conformation looks right.

 PDB-REDO gets the ligand wrong- a potential bug.
 Given its definition in the PDB it is not an aromatic ring, but a piperidine.